-Utah’s congressional delegation called on the Trump administration last week to rescind large-scale national monument designations in the state and to establish a new approach that takes into account the views and needs of impacted communities.
+Utah’s congressional delegation has urged the Trump administration to revoke significant national monument designations in the state and implement a new approach that considers the perspectives and requirements of affected communities.

 “Restoring the legitimacy of Antiquities Act authority in the eyes of the public requires a responsible and collaborative approach to monument designations—an approach that takes into account the needs of local communities and restores trust between states and the federal government,” the lawmakers wrote.